folke/lazy.nvim/docs/packages.md

 - **Rockspec**: [luarocks](https://luarocks.org/) `*-scm-1.rockspec` [file](https://github.com/luarocks/luarocks/wiki/Rockspec-format)
 - **Packspec**: `pkg.json` (experimental, since the [format](https://github.com/neovim/packspec/issues/41) is not quite there yet)

+You can enable/disable package sources with [`config.pkg.sources`](/configuration).
+The order of sources is important, as the first source that finds a package will be used.

 :::info

 Package specs are always loaded in the scope of the plugin (using [specs](/spec#advanced)),